intelops/tarian-detector/documents/Development_Guide.md

     ```bash
     git push origin <branch-name>
     ```
-5. Open a pull request from your forked repository to the main Tarian Detector repository.
+5. Open a pull request from your forked repository to the `dev` Tarian Detector repository.
 6. Wait for a review from one of the project maintainers.
 They may suggest some changes or improvements.
 7. Once your pull request has been approved, it will be merged into the main codebase.